 \subsection{Bounded BV solutions}

 To the author's knowledge, $L^\infty_{x,t} \cap L^1_t BV_x$ is the only critical class for which a complete characterization of the dissipation is currently available.
-By interpolation $BV \cap L^\infty$ embeds sharply into $B^{\sfrac{1}{3}}_{3,\infty}$\footnote{In fact, $BV \cap L^\infty$ embeds sharply into $B^{\sfrac{1}{p}}_{p, \infty}$ for any $p > 1$.
-Hence, solutions in this class exhibit intermittency. }, making all the classical results \cites{CET94, DR00, CCFS08} unavailable in this setting.
+By interpolation $BV \cap L^\infty$ embeds sharply in $B^{\sfrac{1}{3}}_{3,\infty}$\footnote{In fact, $BV \cap L^\infty$ embeds sharply in $B^{\sfrac{1}{p}}_{p, \infty}$ for any $p > 1$.
+Thus, the solutions in this class exhibit intermittency. }, which makes all the classical results \cites{CET94, DR00, CCFS08} unavailable in this setting.
 As already mentioned, in \cite{DRINV23} a first proof of \cref{t:main intro 1} appeared, based on the following heuristic argument.
-The Duchon--Robert approximation \eqref{eq: DR approx} makes apparent the role of the convolution kernel $\rho$.
-Nevertheless, the limit distribution $\D$ is independent on the choice of $\rho$, which can be optimized.
+The Duchon--Robert approximation \eqref{eq: DR approx} makes the role of the convolution kernel $\rho$ apparent.
+Nevertheless, the limit distribution $\D$ is independent of the choice of $\rho$, which can be optimized.
 Following the seminal paper by Ambrosio \cite{Ambr04} on the renormalization of the transport equation with $BV$ vector fields, it is shown in \cite{DRINV23} that the defect measure $\D$ associated to an Euler solution in $L^\infty_{x,t} \cap L^1_t BV_x$ satisfies

-where $\lambda$ is a space-time Radon measure and, as a direct consequence of the incompressibility condition, $ M_{x,t} $ is a trace-free matrix $\lambda$-almost everywhere\footnote{Indeed, the proof provides $\lambda = \abs{D u_t }\otimes dt$ and $M_{x,t}$ is the Radon-Nykodim derivative of $D u_t \otimes dt$ with respect to $\lambda$. }.
-The infimum is computed among all admissible convolution kernels and a careful computation by Alberti\footnote{In the original paper by Ambrosio \cite{Ambr04} the Rank One theorem for $BV$ function is exploited.
-Later on, the proof has been simplified \cite{Ambr04}*{Remark 3.7}. } \cites{Cr09, DRINV23} shows that it equals $\abs{\tr(M_{x,t})}$, thus proving $\D \equiv 0$.
+Here $\lambda$ is a space-time Radon measure and, as a direct consequence of the incompressibility condition, $ M_{x,t} $ is a trace-free matrix $\lambda$-almost everywhere\footnote{The proof provides $\lambda = \abs{D u_t }\otimes dt$ and $M_{x,t}$ is the Radon-Nykodim derivative of $D u_t \otimes dt$ with respect to $\lambda$.}.
+The infimum is computed among all admissible convolution kernels and a careful computation by Alberti\footnote{In the original paper by Ambrosio \cite{Ambr04} the Rank One theorem for $BV$ functions is exploited.
+Later, the proof has been simplified \cite{Ambr04}*{Remark 3.7}. } \cites{Cr09, DRINV23} shows that it equals $\abs{\tr(M_{x,t})}$, thus proving $\D \equiv 0$.